nleaf/nleaf.github.io/index.md

     the biotechnology sector.
   heading: BioTech
   icon: "/uploads/2017/11/13/biotech.png"
+sub_heading: ''
-sub_heading: The Outcome You're Looking For®
+textline: The Outcome You're Looking For®
-textline: |
-  Belkirk College of Engineering

-  Ora et Labora
 hero_button:
   text: Learn more
   href: "/about"